-- 4.7.3 Any activity which does not comply with Rule 4.7.1 shall be a restricted discretionary activity if it complies with all of the following standards and terms: - 4.7.3.1 The site is located in a Living 1-or, Living 1A, or Living Z zone and the maximum area of the site covered by a building (s) is: - (a) 40% including a garage; or - (b) 40% 36m excluding a garage; or - 4.7.3.2 The site is located in a Living 1A3 or Living 1A4 zone at Lincoln and the maximum area of the site occupied by a building or buildings is: - (a) Living 1A3 Zone 45%; or - (b) Living 1A4 Zone 40%. - 4.7.3.2 The site is located in a Living Z Medium Density area located within an Outline Development Plan and the maximum area of the site occupied by a building(s) is: - (a) 40% including a garage; or - (b) 40% 18m excluding a garage; or - (c) part of a comprehensive residential development of four or more adjoining lots under 350m2 in size, in which case the maximum site coverage shall be 45% and shall be calculated across the area of the entire comprehensive residential development, excluding any undeveloped balance lot. - 4.7.4 Under Rule 4.7.3, any resource consent application shall not be notified and shall not require the written approval of affected parties, and the Council shall restrict the exercise of its discretion to consideration of: - 4.7.4.1 The number of sites in the street or subdivision where site coverage already exceeds 35%.
+- 4.7.3 Any activity which does not comply with Rule 4.7.1 shall be a restricted discretionary activity if it complies with all of the following standards and terms: - 4.7.3.1 The site is located in a Living 1-or, Living 1A, or Living Z zone as identified in an Outline Development Plan Area, zone and the maximum area of the site covered by a building (s) is: - (a) 40% including a garage; or - (b) 40% 36m2 excluding a garage; or - 4.7.3.2 The site is located in a Living 1A3 or Living 1A4 zone at Lincoln and the maximum area of the site occupied by a building or buildings is: - (a) Living 1A3 Zone 45%; or - (b) Living 1A4 Zone 40%. - 4.7.3.2 The site is located in a medium density area located within an Outline

+Development Plan and the maximum area of the site occupied by a building(s) is:

+- (a) 40% including a garage; or

+- (b) 40% 18m2 excluding a garage.

+Note: Where a site forms part of a comprehensive residential development of 4 or more adjoining lots under 350m2 in size, the site coverage shall be calculated across the area of the entire comprehensive residential development, excluding any undeveloped balance lot.

-- 4.7.4.2 Any adverse effects, singularly or cumulatively, on the residential density or 'spaciousness' of the area. - 4.7.4.3 In any Living Z Medium Density areas located within an Outline Development Plan only: - (a) the extent to which a complying outdoor living area and opportunities for tree planting and garden landscaping are to be provided; - (b) whether there are any areas of communal or public open space in the immediate vicinity of the site. - (c) the extent to which a balance is achieved between buildings and hardsurfacing, and landscaping and open space; - (d) the avoidance of an appearance of cramped development that is out of keeping with an open and spacious streetscene; and - (e) whether the visual effects of increased site coverage are offset by the provision of an attractive, well designed street frontage with good levels of architectural detailing and articulation and the siting of garaging and parking areas to the rear of the site.
+- 4.7.4 Under Rule 4.7.3, any resource consent application shall not be notified and shall not require the written approval of affected parties, and the Council shall restrict the exercise of its discretion to consideration of: - 4.7.4.1 The number of sites in the street or subdivision where site coverage already exceeds 35%. - 4.7.4.2 Any adverse effects, singularly or cumulatively, on the residential density or 'spaciousness' of the area. - 4.7.4.3 In any medium density areas located within an Outline Development Plan only:

+- (a) the extent to which a complying outdoor living area and opportunities for tree planting and garden landscaping are to be provided; - (b) whether there are any areas of communal or public open space in the immediate vicinity of the site. - (c) the extent to which a balance is achieved between buildings and hardsurfacing, and landscaping and open space; - (d) the avoidance of an appearance of cramped development that is out of keeping with an open and spacious streetscene; and - (e) whether the visual effects of increased site coverage are offset by the provision of an attractive, well designed street frontage with good levels of architectural detailing and articulation and the siting of garaging and parking areas to the rear of the site.